nil-two/cdr/README.md

 ### -b, --base=\<directory\>

-Use the `directory` to the base directory.
+Use the `directory` as the base directory.
 The default value is the value of `CDR_BASE` or none.
 This option takes precedence over `CDR_BASE`.

 ```
-# Use /etc/nginx to the base directory
+# Use /etc/nginx as the base directory
 cdr -b/etc/nginx

-# Use ./public to the base directory
+# Use ./public as the base directory
 cdr -bpublic
 ```